 Safework SA prosecution commences.

-(This blog is part of a series of seven blogs.
-Please click here to commence reading at the first blog.)
 Safework SA is the government body required to investigate accidents that occur at workplaces.
-Their website is located here.
 If necessary they prosecute the employer at the Industrial Relations Court.
-The workplace and employer were Cedar College.

 Victim Impact Statements.